 Abnormal alterations of DNA methylation have been recognized as an important event of cancer development.
 Global hypo-methylation arises early, which was linked to chromosomal instability and loss of imprinting [8, 9].
-Generally, in progression of cancer development, hundreds of genes are silenced or activated [10-12].
+Generally, during cancer development, hundreds of genes are silenced or activated [10-12].
 Although silencing of some genes in cancers occurs by mutation, a large proportion of carcinogenic gene silencing is a result of altered DNA methylation.
 DNA methylation causing silencing in cancer typically occurs at multiple CpG sites in the CpG islands that are present in the promoters of protein coding genes [13].
 At the background of whole genome hypo-methylation, gene-specific promoter hyper-methylation has been found to promote CRC by down-regulation the expression of key tumor suppressor gene, such as CDKN2A, MLH1, and CDH1[14-16].
 Although extensive epigenetic alterations have been illustrated over the past years, CRC is still not well understood at the molecular level.
 CRC is a heterogeneous disease, which typically starts from the benign tumor, often in the form of the adenoma, and past more than 10 years becomes malignant cancer [17].
-Even CRC in both incidence and mortality are higher in all kinds of cancer, adenoma stage provide an excellent opportunity to prevent its cancerization and get excellent survival.
+Even CRC in both incidence and mortality are higher in all kinds of cancer, adenoma stage provides an excellent opportunity to prevent its cancerization and get excellent survival.
 A large of studies were focusing on CRC, while a part of them treated adenoma as middle stage lacking of further specific study.
 Actually, colorectal adenoma has different pathologic stages (low-grade adenoma and high-grade adenoma), and no research has compared the different adenomas of different stages at Whole-genome DNA methylation level[18].
 Besides, alterations on low-grade adenoma maybe potential diagnostic biomarker.
 Therefore, the comprehensive understanding to the genome-wide DNA methylation profile for colorectal cancer, especially the early stage pre-cancerous lesions (low-grade adenoma and high-grade adenoma), will provide important resources for cancer early diagnosis and candidate biomarkers for cell-free DNA methylation research.

-In this study, we firstly treated adenoma as two stages, and conducted genome-wide DNA methylation array (Illumina 450K microarray) to 18 low-grade adenoma (LA) and 22 high-grade colorectal adenoma (HA) and 20 normal tissue from Chinese population.
+In this study, we firstly treated adenoma as two stages, and conducted genome-wide DNA methylation array to 18 low-grade adenoma (LGA) and 22 high-grade colorectal adenoma (HGA) and 20 normal tissue from Chinese population.
 Dynamic DNA methylation change of colorectal low and high-grade adenoma was identified.
-We conducted enrichment analysis to DMRs to inquiry potential DNA methylation influenced functional difference in adenoma initiation and development stages.
+We conducted enrichment analysis to differential methylation regions (DMRs) to inquiry potential DNA methylation influenced functional difference in adenoma initiation and development stages.
 Moreover, we evaluated the hyper-DMS and hypo-DMS performance for the colorectal adenoma and cancer prediction.
 Meanwhile, we collected genome-wide DNA methylation profile of 833 samples from public database to validate our findings.
 Finally, we described one functional methylation biomarker, ADHFE1, for colorectal adenoma and cancer.

 Results